craftingcity/The-Known-World/Game Notes/Mechanics/Homebrew Systems/Lore/Custom Diseases.md

 A Dhampir can spend Vampiric Progression in the following manners.
 	- At any time, you may spend any number of Vampiric Progression to gain that number of Blood Tokens.
 	- As an Action, touch a creature that is Charmed by you and spend a Vampiric Progression.
 When you do, they make a Charisma Saving Throw against your Charisma Score.
 If they fail, they become bonded to you, considering you as an important ally and friend.
-This bond lasts until you dismiss it,
+This bond lasts until you dismiss it, or you die.
 	- During a Long Rest, spend five Vampiric Progression.
 When you do, choose an Ability Score to increase by 1 to a maximum of 30.
 Then, you are incapacitated for 24 hours.
 	- During a Long Rest, spend twenty Vampiric Progression.
 When you do, your Proficiency Score increases by 1.
 Then, you are incapacitated for 72 hours.